-Free Minds Dallas, in partnership with El Centro College, provides fully accredited, college courses in the humanities to economically distressed residents of Dallas.
+Free Minds Dallas, in partnership with Bard College, provides fully accredited, college courses in the humanities to economically distressed residents of Dallas.

 Free Minds is an affiliate of the national Clemente Course in the Humanities and is an initiative of the Foundation for Community Empowerment in partnership with Frazier Revitalization.

 If we learn through the humanities to want to seek freedom, … if we learn to live a life not of reaction but of reflection, then we’re prepared to go on to do wonderful things and have a full life.
 We’re free in ways that other people are not."